JJerryJi/referral-system/deployment.md

-# Deployment Notes on AWS EKS
+# Deployment Notes with AWS EKS

 ## Step 1: setup kubectl
 First, you need to have appropriate version of `kubectl`, which is Kubernetes `1.27` in this case.